manikyabard/steering-evals/README.md

 ## Acknowledgements

 This implementation is based on the methodology described in the paper "ThinkEdit: Interpretable Weight Editing to Mitigate Overly Short Thinking in Reasoning Models" by Chung-En Sun, Ge Yan, and Tsui-Wei Weng.

+IPHR evaluation is based on the methodology described in the paper "Chain-of-Thought Reasoning In The Wild Is Not Always Faithful" by Iván Arcuschin, Jett Janiak, Robert Krzyzanowski, et al.